subraizada3/27gn950controller/readme.md

 ### Usage

 On Linux, and probably also Mac:
-- You will need to run every command with `sudo` unless you [add a udev rule](https://github.com/subraizada3/27gn950controller/blob/master/udev-setup.md).
+- You will need to run every command with `sudo` unless you [add a udev rule](https://github.com/subraizada3/27gn950controller/blob/master/docs/udev-setup.md).
 - To get a command line interface, do: `./control.py`
   - Enter 'h' for help / command reference
 - To get a GUI, do: `./gui.py` or `./control.py gui`
-  - If you download a zip from GitHub instead of doing a git clone, the gui.py file/shortcut will not work.
+  - If you download a zip from GitHub instead of doing a git clone, the gui.py file/shortcut will not work properly.
 You can either:
-    - run the gui as `./control.py gui`, or
+    - Run the gui as `./control.py gui`, or
-    - fix the shortcut by deleting gui.py and then making a copy of the control.py file named gui.py (the script will detect the filename and launch the gui instead of the cli)
+    - Fix the shortcut: delete gui.py; then make a copy of the control.py file named gui.py.
+Now you can run gui.py to get the gui.

 On Windows:
 - To get a command line interface, you can either: